-- Set Mark Users as Phone to y as Bell specification requires user=phone including in From, PAI and Diversion headers. - Set the Send Diversion Header field to y.
+- Set Mark Users as Phone to n. - Set the Send Diversion Header field to y.
 This field provides additional information to the network if the call has been re-directed.
 This is needed to support call forwarding of inbound call back to PSTN and Extension to Cellular (EC500) call scenarios. - Set the Support Request History field to n.
 This parameter determines if History-Info header will be excluded in the call-redirection INVITE from the enterprise. - Set the Telephone Event Payload Type to 101.